-Two new statutory instruments will take effect from April 2019.
-The Employment Rights Act 1996 (Itemised Pay Statement) (Amendment) Order 2018 will require all payslips to state the number of hours being paid where wages vary according to time worked.
+Two new statutory instruments take effect from April 2019.
+The Employment Rights Act 1996 (Itemised Pay Statement) (Amendment).
+Order 2018 requires all payslips to state the number of hours being paid where wages vary according to time worked.

 The Employment Rights Act 1996 (Itemised Pay Statement) (Amendment) (No 2) Order 2018 extends the right to a written pay statement to workers as well as employees and provides the ability to enforce that right before a Tribunal should an employer not comply.

 4 April saw the second deadline for gender pay gap reports to be published by private and voluntary sector companies with 250 or more employees.
 Click here to find out why we think expectations of improvement should be kept in check.
 5 April, is the snapshot date for collecting the 2019/20 data.